Genixer: Empowering Multimodal Large Language Models as a Powerful Data Generator: Related Work

-High-quality multimodal instruction data is crucial for training a robust MLLM.
-Two main setups are as follows: 1) Transforming the current vision-language datasets into the instruction-tuning format, e.g., InstructBLIP.
-Such choice is limited by the diversity of image sources, as in Tab.~\ref{tab:datadiversity}.
+\textbf{Multimodal Instruction Data.} High-quality visual instruction data is crucial for training an MLLM.
+Two main setups are as follows: 1) Transforming the current vision-language datasets into the instruction tuning format, e.g., InstructBLIP.
+Such choice is limited by the diversity of image sources.
 2) Some approaches LLaVA, VisionLLM\cite{wang2023visionllm}, and Shikra, resort to prompting the GPT-4~\cite{gpt4} language model to generate corresponding instruction data.
 This way requires the image datasets to have enough captions or region-based annotations (e.g., bounding boxes), which heavily restricts the data scale.
-Additionally, prompting commercial LLMs incurs high costs, and even GPT-4V~\cite{gpt4v} may not address the data generation effectively on some specific domains, as illustrated in Fig.~\ref{fig:fig1}.
-To this end, we introduce \genixer{}, an innovative pipeline that explores the capabilities of MLLMs to generate high-quality multimodal instruction data.
+Additionally, prompting commercial LLMs incurs high costs, and even GPT-4V~\cite{gpt4v} may not address the data generation effectively on some specific tasks, as illustrated in Fig.~\ref{fig:fig1}.
+Recently, some works~\cite{wang-etal-2023-self-instruct, xu2024wizardlm} in natural language processing domains propose to generate text instruction tuning datasets for performance improvements.
+In the multimodal domain, some works have also been proposed to address image caption data generation~\cite{chen2023sharegpt4v} and text-centric instruction tuning data generation ~\cite{tang2024textsquare}.
+However, both approaches rely on prompting GPT-4V or Gemini Pro to build their synthetic datasets.
+Unlike these works, we introduce \genixer{}, an innovative pipeline that explores the capabilities of MLLMs to generate high-quality visual instruction data without assistance from current commercial LLMs.
+Our approach is the first to demonstrate the effectiveness of training current MLLMs to generate task-specific visual instructing tuning data and improve the MLLMs on several multimodal datasets and benchmarks.